f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 A system alert is typically associated with some sort of fault in the system and it will have two states: An **alarm** condition indicating that some threshold has been crossed or some failure has occurred, and then a corresponding **clear** condition that indicates the fault has cleared or the threshold condition has gone back to an acceptable level.
 System alerts are high-level categories like: psu-fault, drive-fault, thermal-fault etc...
 These type of messages are what traditional SNMP systems monitor in order to alert someone when there is a failure condition or a threshold that has been crossed requiring attention.

 If a system is healthy and there are no active alarms, then the output of **show system alarms** will report **No entries found**.
-Both the system controller and partition layer in VELOS maintain system alarms and system events, and certain types of messages are only visibile in one or the other.
+Both the system controller and partition layer in VELOS maintain system alarms and system events, and certain types of messages are only visible in one or the other.
 As an example, the **show system alarms** output below is from a system controller.

 .. code-block:: bash